 Our short title is the Quality Agency.

-Our Chief Executive Officer (CEO) is appointed by the Assistant Minister for Social Services, Senator the Hon Mitch Fifield.
+Our Chief Executive Officer (CEO) is appointed by the Minister for the Department of Health.

 The Minister appoints an Advisory Council.
 Our annual report will be tabled in the Parliament, and we will appear at the regular Senate Estimates hearings three times a year.

 The accreditation processes are set out in the Quality Agency Principles 2013.